eunbaeAN/NiceBacteria/README.md

 - sample : Sample name.
 Remember that this name would be used when the output file is created.
 - runtype : You can choose one among four runtypes depending on your data sets.
            "short-reads, long-reads, hybrid or assembled_fasta"
-           (Attnetion, it's case-sensitive.
+           (Attention, it's case-sensitive.
 You should write this word in the exactly same way.) short-reads : This takes only short paired-end reads as inputs.
 It will use the SPAdes as an assembler. long-reads : When you have only long single-end reads.
 This uses the Flye as an assembler. hybrid : When you have both short paired-end reads and long single-end reads.
 Unicycler is integrated for hybrid assembler.